yflyzhang/simpleR1/README.md

 ## 📚 Examples

-### Training on MATH dataset
+### Training on MATH-benchmark and evaluating on MATH-500

-We trained four `Qwen2.5-1.5B*` models and one `Qwen3-0.6B*` model on the `MATH` dataset, with real-time evaluation on MATH-500 using the `evaluate` function.
+We trained four `Qwen2.5-1.5B*` models and one `Qwen3-0.6B*` model on [MATH-benchmark](https://huggingface.co/datasets/nlile/hendrycks-MATH-benchmark), with real-time evaluation on [MATH-500](https://huggingface.co/datasets/HuggingFaceH4/MATH-500) using the `evaluate` function.

 - **Models**:
 `Qwen/Qwen2.5-1.5B`, `Qwen/Qwen2.5-1.5B-Instruct`, `Qwen/Qwen2.5-Math-1.5B`, `Qwen/Qwen2.5-Math-1.5B-Instruct`, `Qwen/Qwen3-0.6B`.

-- **Setup**: Trained for 1 epoch, 3 grpo iterations, with parameters as shown in the usage example.
+- **Setup**: Trained for 1 epoch, 3 grpo iterations, with one NVIDIA A100-80G GPU and parameters as shown in the usage example.
 Train and evaluation accuracy and completion length were logged via wandb.

 - **Rewards**: Rule-based rewards were adopted in the example, including 'accuracy reward', 'format reward', and 'tag count reward', with different weights to arrive at the final reward signal.
 For example, `reward = 8 * accuracy_reward + 1 * format_reward + 1 * tag_count_reward`.